EthanD57/Config-Stuff/README.md

 - 👋 Hi, I’m Ethan
 - 👀 I’m interested in computer hardware and software
 - 🌱 I’m currently learning Java, Python, and HTML5
-- 📫 How to reach me ECD57@pitt.edu
+- 📫 How to reach me: ECD57@pitt.edu

 <!---
 EthanD57/EthanD57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.